minima-global/minidocs/docs/runanode/usingmaxima.md

 4. Have the MaxSolo MiniDapp installed

 :::note Android Users
-The following guidance is for Desktop and Server users.
-Android users can download the latest MiniDapps from within the app by visiting the **DAPP Store**.
-Once downloaded, MiniDapps can be installed from the app **Home** page.<br/>
+The following guidance is for Desktop and Server users. <br/>
-For more guidance on Android, please visit the **Help** section in the app.
+Android users can use the **Contacts** page of the app to find their Maxima Profile and Contact Address, and to add Maxima Contacts.
+Once connected to a Contact, you can message eachother using the MaxSolo MiniDapp.
 :::